-Ocular Research Journal aims to be a comprehensive platform for the publication of cutting-edge research, clinical advancements, and scholarly contributions that significantly contribute to the field of ophthalmology.
-We strive to foster collaboration, advance knowledge, and improve patient care through the dissemination of high-quality scientific articles and discussions.
+Ocular Research Journal (ORJ) aims to be a comprehensive platform for the publication of cutting-edge research, clinical advancements, and scholarly contributions that significantly contribute to the field of ophthalmology.
+ORJ strive to foster collaboration, advance knowledge, and improve patient care through the dissemination of high-quality scientific articles and discussions.

 • Peer- reviewed: Yes